 On March 15, 2022, President Biden signed into law the Adjustable Interest Rate (LIBOR) Act (the "LIBOR Act").
 The LIBOR Act provides legal certainty for legacy contracts with inadequate or unworkable fallback provisions when LIBOR stops being published after June 30, 2023.
 For contracts with either no fallback provisions or insufficient fallback provisions, the legislation will automatically impose a rate selected by the Federal Reserve based upon SOFR including any applicable tenor spread adjustment.
 The legislation also includes a safe harbor against liability for parties with contractual discretion who choose the Federal Reserve's SOFR-based rate to replace LIBOR.
-The Federal Reserve has until 180 days after enactment of the legislation to issue regulations carrying out its provisions.
+On December 16, 2022, the Board of Governors of the Federal Reserve System adopted a final rule that implements the LIBOR Act.
+For further discussion, see Item 1.
+Business - Legislative and Regulatory Developments beginning on page 17 of this report.

-The following table presents the Bank's LIBOR-indexed financial instruments by contractual maturity at December 31, 2021.
+The following table presents the Bank's LIBOR-indexed financial instruments by contractual maturity at December 31, 2022.
 Some of the Bank's derivatives contain call options which, if exercised, could result in earlier terminations.
 In addition, it is possible that some of the Bank's MBS holdings could be prepaid, reducing the balance of these investments maturing after June 30, 2023.